Defensive Grocery Shopping, A Supermarket Strategy

 Grocery Shopping Footwear

-C'mon we might as well recognize it and, and say it right out: Supermarket shopping is an adversarial situation.
-Buying groceries requires a defensive shopping strategy.
+We might as well recognize the ugly truth and, and say it right out loud: Supermarket shopping is an adversarial situation.
+It's us against the giant corporate grocers.
+Buying groceries, especially on a budget, requires a defensive shopping strategy.
 It's us against them.

-Oh, the checkers, and boxpersons are friendly enough-- they may even be on our side-- but behind the scenes, hidden persuaders are still lurking.
+Of course the checkers, and boxpersons are friendly enough -- they may even be on our side -- but behind the scenes, hidden persuaders are still lurking.
 Grocery shopping is a challenge, a crusade, a war of wills -- and a war of won'ts.

 You are a smart consumer, so you make a shopping list and commit yourself to shop in the name of Nutrition, Economy, and Ease of Preparation.